 Survey of mathematical techniques useful in physics.
 Physical examples illustrate vector and tensor analysis, group theory, complex analysis (residue calculus, method of steepest descent), differential equations and Green's functions, and selected advanced topics.
 Prerequisite: PHYS 301 or other advanced mathematics course.
 QR

-* PHYS 471a and PHYS 472b, Independent Projects in Physics Staff
+* PHYS 471a and PHYS 472b, Independent Projects in Physics John Harris